okfn/opendatahandbook/README.md

  - `googleanalytics` - assign a Google Analytics tracking ID to add the analytics code to the footer.
 If you do not wish to include the Google Analytics code, remove this.
  - `related_projects` - populates the list in the footer

+ Note: the correct use of `baseurl` is as described [here](https://byparker.com/blog/2014/clearing-up-confusion-around-baseurl/)

 ## Front matter

 Set per page, layout or as a default (see http://jekyllrb.com/docs/configuration/#front-matter-defaults)